diegofn/mexico-nnp/README.md

-# mexico-nnp
+# mexican-nnp
-Webservice to query class of service (fixed or mobile) based on the Mexico National Numbering for a CCaaS solutions like Webex Calling
+Webservice to query class of service (fixed or mobile) based on the Mexican National Numbering Plan for a CCaaS solutions like Webex Calling

 ## Features
-- Download the Mexican PNM from: https://sns.ift.org.mx:8081/sns-frontend/planes-numeracion/descarga-publica.xhtml
+- Download the Mexican NPP from: https://sns.ift.org.mx:8081/sns-frontend/planes-numeracion/descarga-publica.xhtml
-- Query a DNIS number and get the PNM information zone, class of service, etc.
+- Query a DNIS number and get the NNP information zone, class of service, etc.

 ## Compile and install